-Juliette Lewis has been a force on the big screen for more than three decades, but for the first time in more than 20 years she's headed to the small screen with NBC's The Firm
+Juliette Lewis has been a force on the big screen for more than three decades, but for the first time in more than 20 years she's headed to the small screen with NBC's The Firm.
+She's also been making waves on the smallest of screens with the viral internet series, S*** Girls Say.

 The TV reimagining of John Grisham's novel takes place 10 years after the events of the film, starring Tom Cruise, and find out what happens when Mitch (played by Josh Lucas), his wife Abby (Molly Parker) and his loyal paralegal Tammy (Juliette Lewis) finally emerge from witness protection.